rapid7/insightconnect-plugins/google_search/help.md

 # Description

 [Google](https://www.google.com/) allows you to search the world's information, including webpages, images, videos and more.
-With this plugin search the web with queries
+With this plugin search the web with queries.